Does your business promote its products or services via email, social media, or other electronic means? If so, Canada’s anti-spam law affects you.

 You must give the recipient of any CEM a quick and easy way to revoke consent and “unsubscribe” from your messages if they choose.
 The process must be convenient, accessible, and free of charge.
 For example, an email CEM may have a hyperlink or a clickable button at the bottom of the message which removes the recipient from the mailing list automatically.

-If a recipient asks to unsubscribe, you must fulfil the request within 10 days.
+If a recipient asks to unsubscribe, you must fulfill the request within 10 days.

 Making a CASL Action Plan